 Deploy Minions and Apply States

-Now that there are salt-masters connected to the SaltStack Config Hosted instance, minions and state file can be deployed and applied.
+Now that there are salt-controllers connected to the SaltStack Config Hosted instance, minions and state file can be deployed and applied.
 Then the SaltStack Config Hosted instance can manage the environment and be a source for your state file if desired.
-I say “if desired” because the state files could also be source controlled or pushed down to the file roots of the salt-masters depending on how you want to architect the environment.
+I say “if desired” because the state files could also be source controlled or pushed down to the file roots of the salt-controllers depending on how you want to architect the environment.

 Within vRealize Automation Cloud Assembly there are a couple of ways to configure a virtual machine with the minion agent at time of deployment.
 Some of those options include cloud-init scripts, ABX actions/subscriptions and vRealize Automation Cloud Template YAML properties.
 In this blog I will focus on the cloud template YAML method.
 I recently wrote a blog explaining the YAML method here, so I won’t dive to deep into the topic in this blog.